Prayer underpins all that we do at All Saints.

 At various times of the year we offer groups where people can discuss the bible, encourage each other, and hopefully grow in faith and understanding.

-Early each autumn we hold a START course, looking at the basics of the Christian faith.
+Each year we hold a START course, looking at the basics of the Christian faith.

 On most Wednesdays a study group takes place at the back of Church from 11:15 til 12:30.
 All are most welcome, whether or not they have been to the service at 10am first.
 Sometimes we work our way through a book of the bible, at other times we look at different themes and topics.